aspose-words/Aspose.Words-for-Java/readme.txt

 - Include all files within the folder of the sample that is being compiled.
 - A library reference to Aspose.Words.jar which is found within the lib folder must be added to the project.
-- Depending on the samples being compiled a reference to other Aspose.Words libraries may also be required.
+- Depending on the sample being compiled, a reference to other Aspose.Words libraries may also be required.
 These are found under the demos-only-lib folder inside the lib folder.
-- Example code which demonstrate conversion of a document to image require the appropriate ImageIO codecs installed on the system.
-This will present itself as a runtime error such as: "java.lang.IllegalStateException: Cannot find an ImageIO writer for the specified format: bmp".
+- Example code which demonstrates conversion of a document to image requires the appropriate ImageIO codecs installed on the system.
+If one of these codecs is missing it will present itself as a runtime error such as: "java.lang.IllegalStateException: Cannot find an ImageIO writer for the specified format: bmp".
+See below for details on how to download and install ImageIO.

-Java provides standard codecs during most installations, however in some situations missing codecs must be downloaded manually:
-  - The BMP codec is missing from Java 1.4.
-  - The TIFF codec is missing from Java 1.5.

-Information on how to install ImageIO codecs can be found at the following site: Information on how to install ImageIO codecs can be found at the following site: http://download.java.net/media/jai-imageio/builds/release/1.1/INSTALL-jai_imageio.html

-- The entry points for each sample are always found at "Program.Main".
+- The entry point for each sample is always found at "Program.Main".

 Software Requirements